 Last year I remember throwing away half my pumpkin as I didn't manage to use it all before it started going mouldy.
 This year I am determined not to let that happen and will be making pumpkin everything over the next couple of weeks and most probably freezing some too!

-Even though these are muffins, they are not the type of overly sugar loaded ones you buy in the shops.
+Even though this is a muffin recipe, they are not the type of overly sugar loaded ones you buy in the shops.
 I've used enough sugar to make them sweet but not enough to give you a sugar rush!

 Can you adapt these apple and pumpkin muffins?